openvinotoolkit/openvino_tensorflow/README.md

         export PATH=$PATH:~/bin
         source ~/.bashrc

-3. We recomment using a `virtualenv` base Python setup (but not mandatory).
-Following are the commmands for setting up the `virtualenv`:

-        virtualenv --system-site-packages -p python3 your_virtualenv
-        virtualenv --system-site-packages -p /usr/bin/python2 your_virtualenv
-        source your_virtualenv/bin/activate # bash, sh, ksh, or zsh

 3. Additionally, you need to install `cmake` version 3.1 or higher and gcc 4.8 or higher.